sajagjain/XMeme/README.md

 > **This App Uses EJS for Static Page Rendering and call the APIs with the help of Ajax calls to render data dynamically**

+> **The beautiful user interface of the application uses same old same old bootstrap**

+> **Do check out the FrontEnd Javascript Design Pattern using Constructor Functions.
+You'll fall in ❤️ with Javascript all over again.**

 ## Client App

 **XMeme** client app is designed with keeping asthetics & usability in mind.
 It has a very minimalistic and clean user interface.